wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 ### Install Flutter SDK

-Download and install flutter SDK.
+Download and install `Flutter SDK`.

-This step will vary on MacOS, Win, and Linux, but in general, it boils down to downloading flutter SDK for a given OS, extracting the SDK file, and adding the `sdk\bin` folder to the system PATH variable.
-Detailed instruction can be found [here](https://flutter.dev/docs/get-started/install).
+This step will vary on `MacOS`, `Win`, and `Linux`, but in general, it boils down to downloading `Flutter SDK` for a given OS, extracting the `Flutter SDK` file, and adding the `sdk\bin` folder to the system `PATH` variable.
+Detailed instruction for all platforms can be found [here](https://flutter.dev/docs/get-started/install).

-Fortunately, flutter comes with a tool that allows us to verify if SDK and all required "components" are present and configured correctly.
+Fortunately, `Flutter` comes with a tool that allows us to verify if `SDK` and all required "components" are present and configured correctly.
 Run this command:

 ```cmd
 flutter doctor
 ```

-Flutter Doctor will verify if Flutter SDK is installed and other components are installed and configured correctly.
+`Flutter Doctor` will verify if `Flutter SDK` is installed and other components are installed and configured correctly.

 ## Create Flutter Project

-You will create a Flutter project using the terminal:
+We will create a `Flutter` project using the terminal:

 ```cmd
 flutter create app_to_phone_flutter
 ```

-The above command creates `app_to_phone_flutter` folder containing the Flutter project.
+The above command creates `app_to_phone_flutter` folder containing the `Flutter` project.

-> Flutter project contains `ios` folder contains the iOS project, `android` folder containing the Android project, and `web` folder containing web project.
+>`Flutter` project contains `ios` folder contains the `iOS` project, `android` folder containing the `Android` project, and `web` folder containing `web` project.

 Open the `pubspec.yaml` file, and add `permission_handler` dependency (just below `sdk: flutter`):